kelvinlockwood/policies/privacy/index.md

 ## Location of site and data

-Our products and other web properties are operated in the United States.
+Our products and web properties are operated in the United States.
 If you are located in the European Union, UK, or elsewhere outside of the United States, **please be aware that any information you provide to us will be transferred to and stored in the United States**.
 By using our websites or Services and/or providing us with your personal information, you consent to this transfer.

 ## When transferring personal data from the EU